 E-commerce is booming.
 Not just since Corona.
 Software such as Shopify or WooCommerce (tools) also make it easier for SMEs without the capacity for an individual shop solution to operate their own store.
 These tools often come with an interface.
 This is exactly what we need for the next automation example.

-You probably want to synchronise important information from your shop with your CRM: Invoices, products, customers, suppliers, credit notes or orders.
+You probably want to synchronize important information from your shop with your CRM: Invoices, products, customers, suppliers, credit notes or orders.
 This doesn't have to be done manually.
 By integrating your shop software with your CRM, all this will run automatically in the future.

-This example also shows how flexible cloud automation is: we can connect a variety of shop tools such as Shopify, WooCommerce or Magento with another variety of CRMs, for example Pipedrive, Hubspot, Zoho or Salesforce.
+This example also shows how flexible cloud automation is: we can connect a variety of shop tools such as Shopify, WooCommerce or Magento with another variety of CRMs, for example Pipedrive, HubSpot, Zoho or Salesforce.
 In this way, you create the IT infrastructure that suits your business.
 Not the other way around.

 Databases.
 The bad word with a D. At least for some.
 They can quickly become so complex that only a few people even understand what is going on.
 Not to mention that usability often suffers as a result.
 Although numerous functions can be mapped, only a few people have an overview of them.
-But if your company works with a central database, it should not only fulfil its purpose, but also be usable.
+But if your company works with a central database, it should not only fulfill its purpose, but also be usable.

 And that is exactly what Airtable offers.
 Airtable is a mixture of database and spreadsheet and can also map complex dependencies.
 In addition, Airtable offers integrated automations, such as automatic e-mails or calendar entries.
 With Make or Zapier, even more actions can be mapped.
 The best thing about Airtable: each individual cell can be controlled individually and at the same time act as a trigger for a process.